awslabs/dynamodb-continuous-backup/README.md

 When you delete DynamoDB Tables, this automation also ensures that the Kinesis Firehose Delivery Stream is deleted, but the backup data on Amazon S3 is retained.

+# How much will it cost?

+This solution adds AWS service components to achieve continuous backup of your DynamoDB data.
+The additional cost will be made up of the following (depending on region prices may vary slightly):

+* Adding an update stream to the DynamoDB table.
+This costs $.02/100,000 reads after the first 2.5M reads per update stream
+* Adding a Kinesis Firehose Delivery Stream per table.
+This costs $.035/GB ingested to the delivery stream
+* Backup data storage on S3.
+This costs the customer ~ $.03/GB
+* CloudTrail forwarding to CloudWatch Logs.
+This costs $.50/GB but as we only forward CreateTable and DeleteTable events, the cost should be minimal
+* AWS Lambda invocations to forward DynamoDB Update Stream data to Kinesis Firehose.
+This costs $.20/million invocations, after the first million.

+We believe that these costs are relatively low, but you should assess the cost implications to running this solution in your account, especially on tables with a very large number of write IOPS.

 # Getting Started

 ## Configure Amazon CloudTrail